Next Start

 How long do disc brake pads last?
 The answer to this varies based on a range of factors, including how much pressure is applied during the stopping process and how often they’re used.
 Automotive technicians usually estimate most vehicles will get between 25,000 to 65,000 miles for brake pads and 30,000 to 70,000 miles for brake rotors.

-Signs Brake Parts Are Wearing Down
+Signs Car Brake Parts Are Wearing Down

 There are several indicators of problems with different parts of the braking system.
 It’s important to get your car checked when you notice these things to ensure you get any necessary repairs done:

-• Vibrations in steering wheel: If you start to feel vibrations when applying the brakes, it can be a sign of uneven rotor wear.
+• Vibrations in the steering wheel: If you start to feel vibrations when applying the brakes, it can be a sign of uneven rotor wear.
 Warping on the surface of the rotors can cause this.

-• Having to press the brake pedal down hard to stop: Different parts of the braking system can wear down and require more of an effort when bringing your car to a stop.
+• Having to press the brake pedal down hard to stop: Different parts of the braking system can wear down and require more effort when bringing your car to a stop.
 If you’re having to press down farther or the pedal feels spongy, it can be an indicator of wear.

 • Loud noises: Any odd or loud noises coming from your braking system might indicate different parts are wearing down.
 Screeching, grinding or squealing can be indicators of wear and tear on brake pads or shoes.